april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 The [First Herald Renaming Act](/Laws/9-102%20First%20Herald%20Renaming%20Act.md) (FHRA) calls for changes that don't make sense in a VCS to the Mutare Magia Act (MMA).
 FHRA calls for the MMA to be updated to version 7.1.
 However, in the VCS, acts don't have versions or updates; once an act is passed, it never changes.
 Only statutes have versions because they are the documents that get edits from acts.

 ## Statutory Changes
-All governing documents within the April Knights are officially changed as a result of this bill, so they are not being listed individually.
+All governing documents within the April Knights are officially changed as a result of this act, so they are not being listed individually.
 In all documents, most numbering has been removed as it is no longer needed and only increases the maintenance burden of keeping things up to date.

 As the arbiters have been removed from the order, mentions of them also are removed.